-There is no unified architecture for M3T FMs as they are still under active development and envisioned differently across tech companies and academic literature.
+There is no unified architecture for M3T-FMs as they are still under active development and envisioned differently across tech companies and academic literature.
 In this work, we build upon the proposal architecture in~\cite{chen2024disentanglement} and decompose it into a modular architecture, which is depicted in Fig.~\ref{fig:system_figure}(b), where updates/training can be applied to its various modules independently.
-Subsequently, to enhance the comprehension of the M3T FFMs, we put them into the context of embodied AI, as illustrated in Fig.~\ref{fig:system_figure}(c), and explain their components below.
+Subsequently, to enhance the comprehension of the M3T-FFMs, we put them into the context of embodied AI, as illustrated in Fig.~\ref{fig:system_figure}(c), and explain their components below.

 \textbf{1.
 Modality Encoders:} Each sensory input (e.g., RGB-D images, audio, force/torque signals, inertial readings) is processed through an encoder to transform raw signals into latent representations.
 This modular integration of encoders enables modality-specific fine-tuning and inter-agent encoder swapping without touching the shared backbone defined below.